isabella232/offer-decisioning.en/help/offer-library/using/creating-personalized-offers.md

     ![](assets/create_offer.png)

-1. Specify the offer's name, as well as its start and end date and time, then associate one or several tags to the offer (optional).
+1. Specify the offer's name as well as its start  end date and time.
+You can also associate one or several existing tag(s) to the offer, allowing you to search and organize the Offer Library more easily.

-    attributes ?
-TBD
+    offers attributes ?
+TBD, need some input

     ![](assets/offer_details.png)

 1. Add one or multiple reprensentations for your offer using the **[!UICONTROL Add representation]** button.

     >[!NOTE]